nelson-social/community/ExtendedDescription.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning.
+If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary suspension or permanent ban from the community without warning.

 ### Reporting Guidelines